auphonic/auphonic-mobile/README.md

 * Install [Cordova (PhoneGap)](http://phonegap.com/)
 * Install NodeJS and npm (`brew install node npm` on OS X using [Homebrew](http://mxcl.github.com/homebrew/))
 * `npm install` in the root folder
+* Create an App at https://auphonic.com/api/apps/ and insert your API Keys in `JavaScript/APIKeys.js`
 * Use `Scripts/compile` to compile JavaScript and `Scripts/stylus` to compile Stylus to CSS

 Run